Cal Worthington: Move to California

 In 1949, Worthington relocated to Huntington Park, California, where he opened a Hudson dealership.
 He was an early adopter of television advertising, buying airtime for a three-hour live country music show on Los Angeles station KTLA every weekend.
 The program eventually became known as Cal's Corral.
 A regular performer was singer and lap steel guitar player Jenks "Tex" Carman.

 When full-program sponsorships became unfeasible, Worthington switched to 30- and 60-second commercials and became a Ford dealer.
 By the 1970s, his advertisements saturated late-night movie broadcasts on four of Los Angeles's seven TV stations, airing from midnight to 6 a.m.

 One of Worthington's rivals in the 1960s was Chick Lambert of Brand Motors Ford City, who often appeared in commercials with a German Shepherd named Storm.
 Storm was used as a prop: lounging on car hoods, sitting behind the wheel, or walking with Lambert.
 By the mid-1960s, Lambert was working at Ralph Williams Ford and began his commercials with, "Some people call this a commercial; I call it an invitation."
-Worthington responded by launching his "dog Spot" series of ads, which began with a roaring gorilla and grew into a hallmark of his advertising style.
+Worthington responded by launching his "dog Spot" series of ads, which began with a roaring gorilla.

 Expansion across the West Coast

 The Worthington Dealership Group eventually expanded across much of the Southwest and West, operating 29 dealerships at its peak.
 Locations included Anchorage, Alaska; Phoenix, Arizona; Carlsbad, Claremont, Folsom, Long Beach, Sacramento, and South Gate, California; Reno, Nevada; Houston and Sugar Land, Texas; and Federal Way, Washington.

 The group entered the Anchorage market in 1976, during the peak of the Trans-Alaska Pipeline System construction boom.
 Worthington purchased Friendly Ford, an existing dealership, from the Stepp family, which retained control of the city's Lincoln-Mercury franchise.

-By the early 2000s, Worthington was among the first to adopt the "auto mall" concept, shifting away from traditional standalone dealerships.
+By the early 2000s, Worthington was among the first to adopt the "auto mall" concept.
 As of 2002, he also owned three shopping centers and an office tower, with reported gross revenues of $600 million annually.

-The company's final dealership, located in Long Beach, California, closed in February 2023, marking the end of the Worthington auto retail era.
+The company's final dealership, located in Long Beach, California, was sold in February 2023.